-Our Miles Without Stiles section has 42 laidback routes.
+Our Miles Without Stiles section has more than 40 laidback routes.
 Some highlights include:

 There's loads going on Brockhole - The Lake District Visitor Centre (opens in new window) including indoor exhibits, an undercover picnic area and an undercover traversing wall.